alexandermfisher/alexandermfisher/README.md

 ### <picture><img src = "assets/developer.gif" width = 40px></picture> **About me:**

 Welcome to my github home page.
-I am currently completing a MSc Computer Science at University of Brisol, UK and have a background in (BEng) Engineering Mathematics.
-I am passionate about programming and enjoy expanding my understanding and knowledge in computer science.
+I am currently completing a **MSc Computer Science** at University of Brisol, UK and have a background in **(BEng) Engineering Mathematics**.
+I am passionate about programming and enjoy expanding my understanding and knowledge in the world of computer science!

->For a more information please visit my [GitHub Page]().
+>For more info. visit my [GitHub Page]().

 ---